hoangduc215/hoangduc215/README.md

 ---

 ## 📱 Mobile Phone Store Application

-A mobile application similar to the web version of the phone store.
+A mobile application for selling mobile phones and accessories, similar to the web version of the store.

-Features:
+Key Features:

 - Product listing
 - Product details
 - Shopping cart